Covenanters: Background

-In the mid-16th century, John Knox and other converts from Catholicism founded a reformed Church of Scotland, or kirk, Presbyterian in structure, and Calvinist in doctrine.
-Members committed to maintain the kirk as the sole form of religion in Scotland, under a Godly bond, or 'Covenant', the first of which was signed by the Lords of the Congregation in December 1557.
-In 1560, the Parliament of Scotland adopted the Scots Confession, largely written in four days by Knox, which rejected many Catholic teachings and practices.
+The 16th century Scottish Reformation resulted in the creation of a reformed Church of Scotland, informally known as the Kirk, which was Presbyterian in structure, and Calvinist in doctrine.
+In December 1557, it became the state church of Scotland, and in 1560, the Parliament of Scotland adopted the Scots Confession which rejected many Catholic teachings and practices.

-The Confession was adopted by James VI, enjoined on persons of all ranks and classes, and re-affirmed in 1590, then in 1596.
-However, James argued that as king he was also head of the church, governing through bishops appointed by himself; very simply, 'No bishops, no king.'
-The alternative view was best expressed by Andrew Melville as "...Thair is twa Kings and twa Kingdomes in Scotland...
-Chryst Jesus the King and this Kingdome the Kirk, whose subject King James the Saxt is"; the kirk was subject only to God, and its members, including James, ruled by presbyteries, consisting of ministers and elders.

-Although James successfully imposed bishops on the kirk, it remained Calvinist in doctrine; when he also became king of England in 1603, he saw a unified Church as the first step in creating a centralised, Unionist state.
-Although both Churches were nominally Episcopalian in structure and Protestant in doctrine, even Scottish bishops rejected many Church of England practises as little better than Catholic.
+The Confession was adopted by James VI, and re-affirmed first in 1590, then in 1596.
+However, James argued that as king, he was also head of the church, governing through bishops appointed by himself.
+When James became king of England in 1603, he saw a unified Church of England and Scotland as the first step in creating a centralised, unionist state.
+Although both churches shared much of the same doctrine, even Scottish bishops rejected many Church of England practices as little better than Catholic.

-Opposition to Catholicism remained widespread in Scotland, even though by 1630 Catholicism was largely confined to the aristocracy and remote, Gaelic-speaking areas of the Highlands and Islands.
-Many Scots fought in the Thirty Years' War, one of the most destructive religious conflicts in European history, while there were close links with the Protestant Dutch Republic, then fighting for independence from Catholic Spain.
-Lastly, the majority of kirk ministers had been educated in French Calvinist universities, most of which were suppressed in the 1620s.
+By 1630, Catholicism was largely confined to the aristocracy and remote, Gaelic-speaking areas of the Highlands and Islands but opposition to it remained widespread in Scotland.
+Many Scots fought in the Thirty Years' War, one of the most destructive religious conflicts in European history, while there were close economic and cultural links with the Protestant Dutch Republic, then fighting for independence from Catholic Spain.
+Lastly, the majority of kirk ministers had been educated in French Calvinist universities, most of which were suppressed in the Huguenot rebellions of the 1620s.

-The result was a general perception that Protestant Europe was under attack and increased sensitivity to changes in church practice.
-In 1636, the Scots Church replaced Knox's Book of Discipline with the Book of Canons, and excommunicated anyone who denied the King's supremacy in church matters.
-When this was followed by a new Book of Common Prayer in 1637, it caused anger and widespread rioting.
-Traditionally, the riots were sparked when Jenny Geddes threw a stool at the minister during a service in St Giles Cathedral.
-More recently, historians like Mark Kishlansky have argued her protest was part of a series of planned and co-ordinated acts of opposition to the Book of Common Prayer, whose origin was as much political as it was religious.
+These links, combined with a general perception that Protestant Europe was under attack, meant heightened sensitivity around religious practice.
+In 1636, Charles I replaced the existing Scottish Book of Discipline with a new Book of Canons, and excommunicated anyone who denied Royal supremacy in church matters.
+When a revised Book of Common Prayer was introduced in 1637, it caused anger and widespread rioting across Scotland, perhaps the most famous sparked when Jenny Geddes threw a stool at the minister in St Giles Cathedral.
+More recently, historians like Mark Kishlansky have argued she was part of a series of carefully planned and co-ordinated acts of protest, the origin being as much political as it was religious.